da-nrw/DNSCore/ContentBroker/src/main/markdown/administration_federated.md

  	ichmod -r inherit /zoneA/pips

-Load the federated danrw.re file from ([here](https://github.com/da-nrw/DNSCore/blob/master/ContentBroker/src/main/rules/irodsFederatedGridFacade/danrw.re)) and install it to folder
+Load the federated dns.re file from ([here](https://github.com/da-nrw/DNSCore/blob/master/ContentBroker/src/main/rules/irodsFederatedGridFacade/dns.re)) and install it to folder

 	iRODS/server/config/reConfigs

 Make sure you have enabled the reSet in the server.config as described ([here](https://github.com/da-nrw/DNSCore/blob/master/ContentBroker/src/main/markdown/installation_irods_cb.md)) and you have tested your still working installation by typing at least an
 "ils" command.

 ### Federation Service